guilhermegscastro/Valuation_VaR_Monte_Carlo_Simulation/README.md

 ## Valuation_Model_FCFF.py:

 - This file focuses on the valuation of a company using the Free Cash Flow to the Firm (FCFF) model.
-- It calculates the present value of future free cash flows, taking into account discount rates, growth rates, and terminal values.
+- It calculates the present value of future free cash flows, taking into account discount rates, growth rates, tax and perpetual growth rate.
-- The model provides an estimate of the intrinsic value of a firm based on its financial performance and assumptions about future growth.
+- The model provides an estimate of the intrinsic value of a firm based on its financial performance and assumptions about future growth, using Yahoo Finance as Data Base.

  Output: <br/>
 - Revenue: 665035000000.0